-"Public Nuisance Category 2" violations occur when a dog is off leash in public spaces or trespassing on private property.
+"Public Nuisance Category 2" violations occur when a dog is off leash in public spaces, except designated off-leash dog parks, or trespassing on private property.

 "Public Threat Category 1"

 "Public Threat Category 1" violations occur when an animal, without provocation, engages in threatening and menacing behaviors including charging at and snapping at humans or animals.
 This will not include animals that are in fenced yards or animals that are on leash.